<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=1331</guid>

-<description><![CDATA[<p>The first of the recipes from my festive menu is the cheese terrine we had as a starter with Peters Yard crispbreads and a selection of smoked and cured salmon from Forman&#8217;s.</p> <p style="text-align: center;"></p> <p>The terrine is adapted from a recipe in Delia Smith&#8217;s Christmas (the old version I&#8217;ve no idea if its in the recently published version).
-I particularly wanted to use a range of Lancashire cheeses but you could use any mix of cheeses you have and it would be a good way to use up what&#8217;s left of a cheese board.
-It makes a good starter [...]<p>Continue reading <a href="http://withknifeandfork.com/festive-menu-part-2-cheese-terrine">Festive menu, part 2 (cheese terrine)</a></p>]]></description>
+<description><![CDATA[The first of the recipes from my festive menu is the cheese terrine we had as a starter with Peters Yard crispbreads and a selection of smoked and cured salmon from Forman&#8217;s.
+The terrine is adapted from a recipe in Delia Smith&#8217;s Christmas (the old version I&#8217;ve no idea if its in the recently published &#8230; <a href="http://withknifeandfork.com/festive-menu-part-2-cheese-terrine" class="more-link">Continue reading <span class="screen-reader-text">Festive menu, part 2 (cheese terrine)</span></a>]]></description>

 <content:encoded><![CDATA[<p>The first of the recipes from my <a href="http://withknifeandfork.com/festive-menu-part-1" target="_self">festive menu</a> is the cheese terrine we had as a starter with <a href="http://www.petersyard.com/" target="_blank" onclick="pageTracker._trackPageview('/outgoing/www.petersyard.com/?referer=');">Peters Yard</a> crispbreads and a selection of smoked and cured salmon from <a href="http://www.formanandfield.com/" target="_blank" onclick="pageTracker._trackPageview('/outgoing/www.formanandfield.com/?referer=');">Forman&#8217;s</a>.</p>